KidPudel/Iggy-s-Vault/languages/golang/concurrency in go.md

 y := <-bCh // 5
 ```

-if `bCh` channel would have 1 buffer, then it would cause a **deadlock**
+if `bCh` channel would have 1 buffer, then it would cause a [[deadlock]]

 ## Closing and Ranges
-We can close a channel, to indicate that there is no values will be send.
+We must close a channel, to indicate that there is no values will be send.
+This will finish the process of the program
-> NOTE: Only sender can close channel, otherwise, sending to closed channel, will cause a panic
+> NOTE: Only sender (any possible sender, not receiver, meaning we can delegate closing to other goroutine that will **wait** for others) can close channel, otherwise, sending to closed channel, will cause a panic

 ```go
 package main